How to Do a Van Dyke Beard Goatee

 1

-Stop shaving for about 1 week.
-At this point, your whiskers will be shorter than necessary to achieve this style but you can begin shaping it, while keeping the rest of your face clean-shaven.
+Stop shaving for about one week.
+At this point, your whiskers will be shorter than necessary to achieve the Van Dyke Beard but you can begin shaping it, while keeping the rest of your face clean-shaven. -

 2